 Creating this was worth it because now I have a very pretty Easter Egg Wreath, but I’m going to be honest about the work and the mess it took to make this beautiful piece.
 If your looking for an easy wreath for Easter, my Simple and Chic Bunny Wreath is perfect for you!

-Step by Step Instructions for this Handmade Grapevine Wreath
+Step by Step Instructions for this Easter Egg Wreath

 I followed the tutorial of the original wreath.
 I began by glueing on the moss all the way around the wreath.
 Just do a thin layer because you will add more on top of it after you add the florals.